InkRise: A Writing BootCamp for Women in Academia

 What is the cost?

-As the first iteration of this programme, we have a stellar introductory price of £100 plus VAT.
+We have a stellar price of just £100 plus VAT.

 Ready to join the first cohort?